build-on-aws/content/tutorials/navigating-amazon-eks/eks-cluster-windows-fargate/index.md

   - modern-apps
 authorGithubAlias: berry2012
 authorName: Olawale Olaleye
-date: 2023-11-30
+date: 2023-11-16
 ---

-Windows Kubernetes containers allow organisations to easily migrate their existing Windows workloads to Amazon EKS.
+Windows Containers in Kubernetes allow organisations to easily migrate their existing Windows workloads to Amazon EKS.
-To run Windows workloads on Amazon EKS, you’d need Windows nodes and a Linux node in the cluster.
-The Linux nodes are critical to the functioning of the cluster as they run core cluster components, and thus, for a production-grade cluster, such organization must ensure that the linux nodes are well architected for high availability.
+For example, when deploying a typical legacy monolithic .NET framework application, you might to be concerned about the application dependencies with its environment, perform configuration tuning, and data transfer between hosting servers.
+These amongst other tasks introduces risk to new deployments and delay new software releases.
+Instead, customers can migrate their existing legacy .NET applications by using Windows containers in Kubernetes to containerize their applications and deploy to Amazon EKS.
+This approach has helped teams to eliminate manual steps, save time and cost involved in deploying and maintaining Windows application.
+The application packaging and deployment process can be fully automated giving developers more time to focus on coding rather than operational efforts.

-While Amazon EKS clusters must contain one or more Linux or Fargate nodes to run core system Pods that only run on Linux, such as CoreDNS, organizations seeking to reduce operational overhead in managing a Windows EKS cluster can leverage the benefits of Managed Node groups and Fargate.
+Many companies want agility, faster time to market and improved speed of deployment in a reliable manner.
+Windows Containers in Kubernetes has made it possible for teams building Windows applications to set up a continuous deployment pipeline to Amazon EKS while adopting GitOps approach.
+GitOps is a way of managing application and infrastructure deployment so that the whole system is described declaratively in a Git repository.

 ![EKS Cluster with Windows and Fargate Nodes](./images/fargate-windows.png)